m-ke/3dio-website/src/docs/api/1/get-started-browser.md

 ## Package Manager Support

-We support Bower, Webpack, Require.js and simmilar.
+We support Bower, Webpack, Require.js and similar.
 3dio is packaged in UMD (Universal Module Definition) format so that it can be used as CommonJS or AMD module.

 1. Install library from npm `npm install 3dio --save`
 2. Use it your code base: